Start Small, Learn Big

-If you are a woodworker looking to improve your skills, Mike Farrington suggests that you intersperse some small projects into your work.
+If you are a woodworker looking to improve your skills, Mike Farrington suggests that you intersperse some small projects, like boxes, into your work.

 I recently made a small box with a kumiko panel in the lid.
 I used a pattern known as Kasane Rindo.
 Don’t hold me to this, because I’m prone to changing my mind on a whim, but this is my favorite pattern.
 I think it looks good as a single unit or in a large formation of many.
 I’ve had this idea in the back of my head for quite some time.
 I wanted to make a six-sided box using this pattern in the lid.
 So leading into the holidays as my business slowed, I found some time to build this box.